-This article will discuss the question I am often asked: How can I bring my fiancé to the USA.
+This article will discuss the question I am often asked: How can I Bring Fiance To The United States.
 It will discuss what is a fiancé, what is a K-1 Visa, the basic requirements of a K-1 visa, the process of obtaining a k1 visa, the costs, and how long you should expect to wait for the k1 visa.

 What is a Fiancé(e)?